jaikrushna/Privacy_Policy_Xylophone/README.md

 **Last updated: 29 June 2025**

-**Xylophone** is a simple musical app developed by **Jaikrishna Binnar ("JB")**.
+**Xylophone** is a simple musical app developed by **Jaikrishna Binnar ("jB")**.
 This app respects your privacy and is designed to be used without collecting any personal information.

 ### 1. Data Collection
 This app **does not collect**, store, or share any personal data.